andriichyzh/node-js-advanced-training/README.md

 #### Project 1: Simple web-site

+ - Express
+ - Serving static content by Node.js
+ - Using Nginx as reverse proxy and server of static content

 #### Project 2: Service with REST API

+ - Express
+ - REST API design
+ - REST API testing

 #### Project 3: Tiny cloud (micro-services)

+ - Micro-services overview
+ - Communication between services
+ - HTTP and Message Broker for communication
+ - Testing of micro-services

 #### Performance and Scaling of application and system